pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 For the Notes coming back from the Turtle to make sense, you'll want to see them in real-time.
-If you try "sleep 0" after you press Return, before the N = and For, then you'll see the Note on you having pressed Return pops up then.
+If you try 'sleep 0' after you press Return, before the N = and For, then you'll see the Note on you having pressed Return pops up then.
-You can try just "s" to clear the Note too.
+You can try just 's' to clear the Note too.
 That works a little less directly, by sleeping as long as the last 🐢 SetHertz said to sleep